What works in tech recruitment: our data vs. ChatGPT estimates

 Just recently, we filled a Senior Data Analyst role for a US-based startup in 10 days – directly through LinkedIn outreach.
 If ever there was proof that it works, that’s it.

-Candidates still scroll their feed to find jobs.
-Our regular organic posts consistently pull in a 6.3% CTR at zero budget.
+Candidates naturally scroll their feed to find jobs.
+With around 5,000 followers, our regular organic posts consistently pull in a 6.3% CTR at zero budget.
 Standard job posts attract between 2,000 and 4,000 views without any paid boosts.
 And when even a free post can fill a pipeline, it’s clear this channel is still very much alive.

 Why we moved away from agencies:

-We’ve built relationships with hundreds of Polish tech communities — from 100-person chats to massive 80k-member groups across Slack, Discord, and Telegram.
+We’ve built relationships with 250+ local tech communities — from tight 100-person chats to massive 80k-member groups.
+Out of those, we actively post and collaborate with 50+ on a regular basis.

-These networks come in two flavors — paid and organic.
-The first type monetizes their audience reach and offers sponsored posts or partnerships that open doors to highly relevant audiences.
-The second type remains non-profit, where visibility is earned by showing up, sharing knowledge, and slowly becoming a familiar name.
+[space]There are two types of placements in communities — paid and organic.
+The first includes sponsored posts or partnerships that open doors to highly relevant audiences.
+The second is non-paid, where visibility is earned by showing up, sharing knowledge, and slowly becoming a familiar name.

 In general, we focus on building relationships.
 Like all relationships, some take time to develop, but people ultimately appreciate the contributions and value you bring.